jebbgrenham/yamaha-YNC/README.md

 - https://github.com/thomasloven/lovelace-layout-card OR HACS "layout-card"

 ## Installation
-1. Add a helper to your HA install
-  - Name "Yamaha Volume Slider"
-  - Minimum -80.5
-  - Max 16.5
-  - Step Size 0.5
-  - Units: "dB"
-1b.
-Add a boolean (toggle) helper named "Yamaha Volume Lock"
-2. Append the configuration.yaml contents to your configuration.yaml
+1. Append the configuration.yaml contents to your configuration.yaml
-3. Append the automations.yaml contents to your automations.yaml
+2. Append the automations.yaml contents to your automations.yaml
-4. Append the scrips.yaml contents to your scripts.yaml
+3. Append the scrips.yaml contents to your scripts.yaml
-5. Copy the dashboard.yaml to a new custom dashboard
+4. Copy the dashboard.yaml to a new custom dashboard
-6. In secrets.yaml, define your reciever ip:
+5. In secrets.yaml, define your reciever ip:
 ```
 yamahaIP: "http://192.168.10.15"
 ```
-7. Restart HomeAssistant
+6. Restart HomeAssistant
-8. **IMPORTANT**: Your input list will start empty.
+7. **IMPORTANT**: Your input list will start empty.
 You need to physically change the source selector on the reciever to EACH input and leave it there for 2-3 seconds.
 After cycling through all the inputs, dashboard will have a list of them all; AS you've named them using your reciever (ie; you may have renamed "AUDIO 1" to "CD Player".
 This custom name will appear in the list (once you've cycled to it)

 I think that's all, although I haven't bothered testing on a fresh install; I wrote this all in the production env.